404rq/GTW-RPG/CONTRIBUTING.md

 * Do the changes you want to your copy of GTW-RPG
 * Make a pull request: https://github.com/404rq/GTW-RPG/pulls
 * Watch (and join) the discussion :+1:

+We recomend you to also describe your changes with a simple title followed by a more detailed description if needed you may also use tags like update: new: misc: and similar.
+Please write them in lower case followed by a colon, followed by space and then the title, your description provides more freedom of writing though as long as it describes what changes you made and possibly why.

 And that's it, contributing shouldn't be harder than so, right.